Pine Valley Mountain Wilderness, sign, May 2026

 Post

-(For above slider, click photo & caption will appear below) Getting lost is one of the risks of hiking in rough areas with poorly marked trails.
+(Click slider photo to see caption) Getting lost is one of the risks of hiking in rough areas with poorly marked trails.
 In 49 years of hiking together, we’ve been lost a few times.
-On a … Read More
+On a 1975 Grand Canyon trip, … Read More

 Pusch Ridge Wilderness, bandaged arm on Romero Pass, 2024 December